About annotations and corrections

 Once they have registered, reviewers can submit annotations by clicking on

-or click on the "Submit a new annotation" link on the photo's "detail" page.
+the "Click here to review or comment on the identification" link on the photo's "detail" page.

-A form is generated that the reveiwer can then fill out and submit for inclusion.
+A form is generated that the reviewer can then fill out and submit for inclusion.